Build a Serverless Lie Detector that uses AI for Facial Recognition

 const { FaceClient, FaceModels } = require("@azure/cognitiveservices-face");

-const { CognitiveServicesCredentials } = require("@azure/ms-rest-azure-js");const apikey = process.env["API_KEY"];
+const { CognitiveServicesCredentials } = require("@azure/ms-rest-azure-js");

-const courier = CourierClient({ authorizationToken: apikey });module.exports = async function (context, req) {
+const courier = CourierClient({ authorizationToken: apikey });

-context.log('JavaScript HTTP trigger function processed a request.'); const name = (req.query.name || (req.body && req.body.name)); const emotions = await analyze_face();
+const name = (req.query.name || (req.body && req.body.name)); const emotions = await analyze_face();

 const anger = emotions.anger;